jbd7899/FinalRentcard/docs/landlord-dashboard.md

 - **ScreeningActions** is a child component used within the PropertiesTab
 - Data flows down from LandlordDashboard to the tab components as props
 - User actions in the tabs trigger callbacks that were passed down from the parent

+For more details on the layout architecture, see the [Layout Architecture Documentation](/docs/layout-architecture.md)

 ## Best Practices